-The award winner, Jan Summey, is a science teacher at the Burr Oak Middle School, which is part of the Burr Oak Community Schools district.
+The award winner, Michelle U’Ren, is a fifth-grade teacher at the Pinewood Elementary School in Jenison.
+The school is part of the Jenison Public Schools district.

 Winners of the weekly award receive a plaque, a $500 cash prize, and a $500 grant to their classroom, school or school district.
 One of the weekly winners will be selected as the Educator of the Year and will receive a $10,000 cash prize.